SSKubyshkin/frontend-mentor-challenges/001 QR code component/README.md

 ### Continued development

-In my future projects I'd like to use advanced SCSS features I haven't used in this project.
+In my future projects I'd like to use more advanced SCSS features I haven't used in this project.
 Such as mixins.

 ### Useful resources